MattKeeley/Spoofy/README.md

     pip3 install -r requirements.txt
 ```

-## Domain are spoofable if the following conditions are met:
+## Domains are spoofable if the following conditions are met:
 ![table](/img/table.png)

+- GREEN is not spoofable.
+- YELLOW might be spoofable.
+- RED is definetly spoofable.

 ## Disclaimer